 If you’re relatively new to all of these sports, there are guides who will show you the ropes and make sure you have a safe and happy trip: Yamnuska Mountain Adventures, Rebound Cycle, and Gear Up will set you up with everything you need to indulge in some good, safe fun.

-If you aren’t the kind of person to jam everything into one day, these options will fill your trip to the brim and you’ll definitely leave feeling like you’ve become one of the locals.
-We live it – you’ll love it.
+If you are the kind of person who likes to make the most of every day, these options will fill your trip to the brim.
+You’ll definitely leave feeling like you’ve become one of the locals.
+We live it — you’ll love it.